floschne/wicsmmirETL/README.md

-# WikiCaps ETL Pipeline
+# WICSMMIR ETL Pipeline

+# WORK IN PROGRESS!

+A simple and efficient ETL Pipeline to access and transform the WikiCaps dataset.

+The  tool is capable of
+- collecting linguistic metadata based on the captions using different models and frameworks
+- flexibly filtering the data with user-defined filters
+- downloading the images in parallel
+- applying customizable transformations to the images and text after the download
+- persisting the data in an easy to use and efficient format

 ## Metadata Columns

-The ETL Pipeline outputs a Pandas DataFrame containing metadata about the captions in WikiCaps.
+The ETL Pipeline outputs a Pandas DataFrame containing metadata about the captions.

 #### How to read the DataFrame